How to cure gum disease without a dentist : Self help tips

 Hydrogen peroxide gargle

-Hydrogen peroxide is a powerful natural treatment that can cure gum disease without visiting a dentist.
-It is an effective way to kill the bacteria that cause gingivitis, periodontitis and other oral infections.
+Hydrogen peroxide is a powerful natural treatment to treat gum disease without visiting a dentist.
+In the home remedies, it is an effective way to kill the bacteria that cause gingivitis, periodontitis and other oral infections.

 How long does gum disease take to go away ?